sujith-eag/personal-site/content/docs/os/os_mca/os_u4_qa2.md

 **Answer :**

-### Swapping

-In order for process instructions and data to be executed, they must be in memory.
-However, a process, or a portion of it, can be temporarily swapped out of memory to a backing store and then brought back into memory for continued execution.
-Swapping makes it possible for the total physical address space of all processes to exceed the system's real physical memory, increasing the degree of multiprogramming.

-Most modern systems, including Linux and Windows, use a variation of swapping where individual **pages** of a process (rather than the entire process) are swapped.
-This allows physical memory to be oversubscribed without incurring the cost of swapping entire processes, as typically only a small number of pages will be involved in the swap.

-### Thrashing
+**Swapping** is a memory management technique where a process is temporarily moved out of main memory (RAM) to a secondary storage (such as a hard disk or SSD) and brought back later when needed for execution.
+This allows the system to free up physical memory for other processes.

+Swapping enables the operating system to manage more processes than the available physical memory can accommodate at once.

+- The space on disk where swapped-out processes are stored is often referred to as the **backing store** or **swap space**.

+- When a process is swapped out, all its memory contents are copied to the disk.

+- When swapped back in, the contents are loaded into memory, and the process resumes execution from where it left off.

+Modern operating systems (like Windows and Linux) rarely swap out **entire processes**.
+Instead, they use **paging**, where only individual pages of a process are moved in and out of memory.
+This is more efficient because only the portions of memory that are actually in use are swapped.

+---

+**Thrashing** is a condition in a virtual memory system where the system spends more time servicing page faults than executing actual processes. it causes:

+- Drastic **drop in CPU utilization** because the CPU is waiting on memory all the time.
+- **System performance degrades severely**, sometimes to the point where the system becomes unresponsive.

+Causes of Thrashing:

-**Thrashing** occurs when a process does not have enough frames to hold all the pages it needs, resulting in excessive page faults.
-When a process must constantly replace pages, it spends more time paging than executing, severely degrading performance.
-Thrashing results in high paging activity and leads to significant performance issues.
+* Occurs when a process does not have enough memory frames to hold all the pages it is actively using.

+- High **degree of multiprogramming**: Too many processes are competing for limited memory.

+- Poor **page replacement algorithms**: Important pages may be removed from memory too often.

+- Processes with **frequent context switching** and random memory access patterns.

 ---

 ### Page Replacement Algorithms

 Various page-replacement algorithms exist to determine which page to swap out when a page fault occurs.
 These include: